 It is impossible to give any accurate pay scales in this article.
 Each agency will have its own pay scale and this may vary a great deal from one agency to the next.
-Primary care physicians can range from $95 to $120 and more, depending on the geography, facility type, and skills required.
+Primary care physicians can range depending on the geography, facility type, and skills required.
 Therefore, the amount of pay is often determined by many variables that relate to how difficult it is to find another physician.
 It is important as you do your search for the best locum tenens agency to get as much information on what they offer as possible.
 It is important for you to describe your facility, patient type and volume and any special skills required when you speak with your short list of locum tenens agencies.
 The more you can detail your needs, the better the agency will be able to serve you.

 Most experts agree that the need for locum tenens will only increase as time goes by.
 A shortage in physicians, as well as the challenge of getting qualified people into rural areas, are just two of the many reasons locum tenens will continue to be used in the future.
 Some specialties are expected to be more in demand than others.
 Political initiatives to help the un-insured have better access to healthcare may also place a burden on the physician supply and drive the need and use of more locum tenens providers.